k-buffum/Dog_MeetUp/README.md

 ### Known Problems
 * Graph does not display number of small, medium, and large dogs
 * Map search does not include most dog parks
+* Database does not clear data from previous day, resulting in skewed data on the graph